TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 The design and functionality of Smart Layer are driven by specific protocol requirements, tailored to enable the unique capabilities of smart tokens.
 These requirements are not merely a reflection of standard practices for distributed networks but are intricately linked to the challenges and goals of the Smart Layer ecosystem.
 The key areas of focus include:

+- **Authenticity**: The integrations should be able verify the authenticity of the result of smart token code executed on the smart layer network, and the network shouldn't rely on the integrations verifying this alone for operational integrity.
 - **Serviceability**: This encompasses continuous uptime, redundancy, and load balancing.
 While mature industrial technology can meet these requirements, their application within Smart Layer is influenced by other interconnected requirements.
 - **Privacy and Security**: Smart tokens distribute their logic between user agents (like decryption of sensitive data) and server-side logic (such as triggers set within the tokens).
 This paper primarily addresses the server-side logic executed by the Smart Layer network.
 - **Token Lifecycle Management**: This pertains to the management of smart tokens throughout their existence.
 Considerations include the duration a flight ticket smart token resides on a node and the mechanisms to reinstate tokens that are in dormant states, such as a car-insurance token awaiting activation.